-It deserves also to be noted that the reaction conditions used for the synthesis of 6b resulted also suitable for the efficient direct arylation of unactivated arenes with aryl iodides, bromides and chlorides.[17]
+Notably, the reaction conditions used for the synthesis of 6b resulted also suitable for the efficient direct arylation of unactivated arenes with aryl iodides, bromides and chlorides.[17]

-In concluding the treatment of the results achieved so far concerning the transition metal-free KO-t-Bumediated direct arylation reactions of heteroarenes with (hetero)aryl halides it deserves to be noted that, recently, it was reported that the KO-t-Bu-mediated biaryl coupling reactions do not need to be carried out in the presence of an amine or bipyridine catalyst.[18]
-In fact, results were obtained suggesting that in KO-t-Bu-mediated biaryl couplings carried out employing 1,10-phenanthroline as the catalyst, the alkoxide is destroyed almost immediately.[18]
+In concluding the treatment of the results achieved so far concerning the transition metal-free KO-t-Bu-mediated direct arylation reactions of heteroarenes with (hetero)aryl halides it deserves to be noted that, recently, it was reported that the KO-t-Bu-mediated biaryl coupling reactions do not need to be carried out in the presence of an amine or bipyridine catalyst.
+[18] In fact, results were obtained suggesting that in KO-t-Bu-mediated biaryl couplings carried out employing 1,10-phenanthroline as the catalyst, the alkoxide is destroyed almost immediately.
+[18]

-A new interesting transition metal-free method for the direct arylation of electron-rich and electron-poor heteroarenes with aryl chlorides and fluorides was developed by Truong and Daugulis at the beginning of 2011.[19]
+A new interesting transition metal-free method for the direct arylation of electron-rich and electron-poor heteroarenes with aryl chlorides and fluorides was developed by Truong and Daugulis at the beginning of 2011.
 They found that the reaction between 1.0 equiv of heteroarenes and 1.3-2.5 equiv of aryl halides in THF or a mixture of pentane and THF in the presence of a large molar excess of lithium 2,2,6,6-tetramethylpiperidide (LiTMP) was highly regioselective with respect to the heteroarenes providing cross-coupling products in good to excellent yields.
-Table 1 illustrates the optimized reaction conditions used for the direct arylation of benzo[b]thiophene (12), benzo[b]furan (13), 2butylfuran (14), 1-methylbenzimidazole (15), 1phenyl-1H-pyrrole (16a), 2-methoxypyrazine (17), and 3-methoxypyridine (18) in some representative examples.
-The aryl chlorides which were used in the arylation reactions included derivatives bearing electron-withdrawing electron-donating or substituents, and the aryl fluoride used in the direct arylation of 12 (entry 6, Table 1) contained the electron-withdrawing t-butoxycarbonyl group in the $\beta$ -position with respect to the C-F bond.
-It is noteworthy that the arylation reactions of heteroarenes 12, 13, 15 and 16a provided C-2 arylated derivatives (entries 1-8, 10 and 11, Table 1) and that the C-2 arylation of 12 and 13 had previously been achieved by treatment of these heteroarenes with aryl bromides in DMA at 100 °C using a Pd(OAc)2/PCy3·HBF4/pivalic acid catalyst system.[20]
-On the other hand, 2-aryl-1-phenyl-1H-pyrroles were previously selectively synthesized in high yields by ligand-free Pd(OAc)2-catalyzed direct arylation of 1phenyl-1H-pyrrole (16a) with aryl bromides.[21]
-Notably, regioselectivity as regards the heteroarenes was also observed for the LiTMP-mediated reactions of the six-membered heteroarene derivatives 17 and 18 with chlorobenzene, which gave compounds 24 and 25 in 55 and 71% yield, respectively (entries 12 and 13, Table 1).[19]
+Table 1 illustrates the optimized reaction conditions used for the direct arylation of benzo[b]thiophene (12), benzo[b]furan (13), 2-butylfuran (14), 1-methylbenzimidazole (15), phenyl-1H-pyrrole (16a), 2-methoxypyrazine (17), and 3-methoxypyridine (18).
+The aryl chlorides which were used in the arylation reactions included derivatives bearing electron-withdrawing or electrondonor substituents, and the aryl fluoride used in the direct arylation of 12 (entry 8, Table 1) contained the electron-withdrawing t-butoxycarbonyl group in the β-position with respect to the C-F bond.
+It is noteworthy that the arylation reactions of heteroarenes 12, 13, 15 and 16a provided C-2 arylated derivatives (entries 1-11, 13, 14, and 16, Table 1) and that the C-2 arylation of 12 and 13 had previously been achieved by treatment of these heteroarenes with aryl bromides in DMA at 100 °C using a Pd(OAc)2/PCy3·HBF4/pivalic acid catalyst system.
+[20] On the other hand, 2-aryl-1-phenyl-1H-pyrroles were previously selectively synthesized in high yields by ligand-free Pd(OAc)2-catalyzed direct arylation of 1phenyl-1H-pyrrole (16a) with aryl bromides.[21]
+Notably, regioselectivity as regards the heteroarenes was also observed for the LiTMP-mediated reactions of the six-membered heteroarene derivatives 17 and 18 with chlorobenzene, which gave compounds 24 and 25 in 55 and 71% yield, respectively (entries 15 and 16, Table 1).[19]
 It was also found that the arylation of benzo[b]thiophene (12) with 2chloroanisole and 2-chlorobenzotrifluoride gave the meta-substituted products 19a and 19b, respectively, in good yields (entries 1 and 2, respectively, Table 1).
-Moreover, both arylation reactions of 12 with 2chloro-N,N-dimethylaniline and 3-chloro-N,Ndimethylaniline (entries 3 and 4, respectively, Table produced 3-benzothien-2-yl-N,N-1) dimethylbenzamine (19c) in agreement with a reaction mechanism involving the participation of an aryne intermediate.
+Moreover, both arylation reactions of 12 with 2chloro-N,N-dimethylaniline and 3-chloro-N,Ndimethylaniline (entries 4 and 5, respectively, Table 3-benzothien-2-vl-N,N-1) produced dimethylbenzamine (19c) in agreement with a reaction mechanism involving the participation of an aryne intermediate.